Simple Solutions to Help You Get Rid of Ants for Good

 Cut out the sweets

 Don’t worry: You don’t have to give up sugar.
 But you should make it harder for ants with a sweet tooth to discover the sugar in your pantry or on the countertop.
 Some ants, like odorous ants, are drawn to sugar like moths to a flame.
 Here’s one simple mistake you might be making: snapping the lid shut on a bottle of honey and putting it away without first wiping off the bottle.
 If you don’t do this, the leftover honey residue is like an open invitation to ants like this.
 And a closed lid on a cardboard cereal box isn’t a deterrent for a hungry, determined ant, but an airtight container is.
 Properly store foods with sugar in them to prevent problems.
-Here are some other guaranteed ways to bug-proof your kitchen and how you can eliminate fruit flies for good.
+Here are some ways you can eliminate fruit flies for good.

 Ever spot an ant in the bathroom and wonder how it missed the kitchen?
 Food isn’t the only thing that attracts ants to our homes.
 Ants also need water for survival.
 “It’s also why you may see ants in your home even in periods of extremely dry weather or drought,” says Sebring.
 “They are on the hunt for moisture, and because it is dry outside, your home may offer an oasis for them.”
 Moisture collects in areas like rotting window ledges and stagnant water from leaks.
 Eliminate those trouble spots, and also run the bathroom exhaust fan or use a portable dehumidifier to reduce humidity.
 See how you can use a self-draining dehumidifier.